meilisearch/MeiliES/README.md

 https://www.rust-lang.org)

 MeiliES is an _Event Sourcing database_ that uses the _RESP_ (REdis Serialization Protocol) to communicate.
 This way it is possible to create clients by reusing the already available protocol.
+For example it is possible to use [the official Redis command line interface](https://redis.io/topics/rediscli) program to communicate with MeiliES.

 An event store is like a Kafka or a Rabbit MQ but it stores events on disk indefinitely.
 The first purpose of the server is to publish events of a stream to all subscribed clients, note that events are saved in reception order.
 A client can also specify from which event number (incrementing) it wants to read, therefore it is possible to recover from crashing by reading and reconstructing a state with only new events.